-- A drug is defined as any substance that alters normal bodily function and includes: - Legal drugs (caffeine, tobacco, alcohol) - Prescription drugs (anti-psychotics, depression drugs, sleeping drugs) - Illegal drugs (any banned drug or psychoactive substance not approved for regulation) - Drugs can be restricted, banned and even legalised over time as new drugs are developed and society changes. - The Government in 2017 announced that medicinal marijuana will become legal and there will be a referendum on recreational cannabis use by 2020.
-However, at the moment you can still be charged for the possession of cannabis. - This section will focus on illegal drugs.
+- A drug is defined as any substance that alters normal bodily function and includes: - Legal drugs (caffeine, tobacco, alcohol) - Prescription drugs (anti-psychotics, depression drugs, sleeping drugs) - Illegal drugs (any banned drug or psychoactive substance not approved for regulation) - Drugs can be restricted, banned and even legalised over time as new drugs are developed and society changes. - This section will focus on illegal drugs.